-Represents less than 10% of revenue
+\ Represents less than 10% of revenue

-At March 31, 2017, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 14% of the Company's accounts receivable balance.
+At June 30, 2017, two customers accounted for 10% or more of the Company's accounts receivable balance, representing approximately 28% of the Company's accounts receivable balance in the aggregate.
 At December 31, 2016, no customer accounted for 10% or more of the Company's accounts receivable balance.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral on accounts receivable.
 The Company maintains an allowance for doubtful accounts and such losses have been within management's expectations.